Medically reviewed by Shahzadi Devje, Registered Dietitian (RD) & Certified Diabetes Educator (CDE)

-Heart healthy eating doesn't mean skimming on the foods you love.
-Protect your ticker while enjoying these heart healthy recipes for breakfast, lunch, dinner and snacks.
+Heart-healthy eating doesn't mean skimping on the foods you love.
+Protect your ticker while enjoying these heart healthy recipes for breakfast, lunch, dinner, and snacks.

 What foods will clog your arteries?

-The answer to this question has been under considerable debate over the last few years.
-One thing that almost everyone in the scientific and healthcare community agrees on, is that industrially produced trans fats should be eliminated from our diets.
+The answer to this question has been a source of heated debate in recent years.
+Almost everyone in the scientific and healthcare communities believes that industrially produced trans fats should be eliminated from our diets.

-Trans fats, are found in partially hydrogenated vegetable oils – used in processed foods; like:
+Trans fats are present in partially hydrogenated vegetable oils, which are used in ultra-processed foods, like:

 - Packaged baked goods - cakes, muffins, donuts, cookies made with shortening and vegetable margarine